Skip to content

 • Install DEM

-DEM stands for Dameng Enterprise Manager, a web tool provided by Dameng, written in Java for monitoring the Dameng database.
+DEM, which stands for Dameng Enterprise Manager, is a web-based tool provided by Dameng, written in java, used to monitor the Dameng database.

-The directory is $DM_HOME/web, which contains the DEM installation manual (DEM.pdf) and the runtime program dem.war.
-Follow the manual for deployment.
+The directory is $DM_HOME/web, where this directory contains the DEM installation manual (DEM.pdf) and the running program dem.war.
+Deployment can be carried out according to the manual.

 DEM exposes metrics on port 8090 by default.
-You can view metric information via a browser at http://clientIP:8090/dem/metrics.
-If access is not possible, it indicates that the metrics exposure capability has not been enabled.
-Follow these steps to enable it:
+You can view metric-related information through a browser at http://clientIP:8090/dem/metrics.
+If access fails, it indicates that the capability to expose metrics has not been enabled.
+Follow the steps below to enable it.

 • Add Database

-1. Click the menu Intelligent O&M -> Resource Monitoring, switch the bottom Tab to Database.
+1. Click on the menu Intelligent Inspection -> Resource Monitoring, switch the bottom Tab to Database,

-2. Click Add Single Instance/Cluster, and fill in the details of the database to be monitored.
+2. Click Add Single Instance/Cluster, fill in the details of the database to be monitored.

 3. Configure Prometheus

-4. Click the menu System Management -> System Settings, select prometheus_metric_nodes under the Other Features module.
+4. Click on the menu System Management -> System Settings, select prometheus_metric_nodes under the Other Features module,

-5. Check the databases you want to monitor.
+5. Select the databases that need to be monitored.
 Click the Confirm button to complete the configuration.

 6. Verification

-View metric information via a browser at http://clientIP:8090/dem/metrics.
-The port is the DEM access port, which may vary; use the actual port number.
+View metric-related information through a browser at http://clientIP:8090/dem/metrics.
+The port is the DEM access port, which may vary.
+Use the actual port as appropriate.

 DataKit Collector Configuration

-Since DEM can directly expose metrics URLs, you can collect metrics using the prom collector.
+Since DEM can directly expose a metrics url, collection can be performed using the prom collector.

 urls = ["http://clientIP:8090/dem/metrics"]